There are no large gaps in between any of the individual people in this group photo.

 Another group photography portrait tip is to try a pose where your subjects are interacting with each other instead of all looking at the camera.

 In the group portrait below, I had done a very similar pose of these four siblings about 8 years ago.
 Their mother reminded me how much she still enjoyed that portrait, so we re-created the pose.

 One tip to remember is to avoid the mistake of having your subjects' faces hidden from the camera's view.
 I instructed the older brothers to slightly turn and lift their heads so they were at least partially viewable from the camera's perspective.
 This is an instance where I did not use a pyramid pose.

 You can build your family portrait pose by using triangles.
 These are not equilateral triangle with equal sides, but will vary in shape and dimensions.
 Triangles create an opportunity for the viewer's eye to move from one face to another in your pose.

 Position your subjects so that there faces form triangles.
-You can use this portrait posing technique for groups of three or four people as well as much larger family portrait poses.
+You can use this portrait posing technique for small groups of three or more people, as well as much larger family portrait poses.

 Finally, here is another posing technique to use when you want to show the love and affection family members have for one another.
 Build your portrait so that all of their faces are quite close.
 This often results in great natural smiles because the family members are truly enjoying their close connection.

 This family pose happened spontaneously and I was ready to capture it because my camera and flash were ready to go.
 You can really feel the closeness and joy this family shares with each other.

 As a professional photographer, I am always most critical of my own photography and there are always little elements of any photo to improve upon.
 Yes, I could have re-positioned a few hands in the pose above, and also perhaps tweaked the locations of my subjects a little.

 The closeness in this pose made it a winner and the bottom line is to have fun with your photography subjects and you'll get more relaxed expressions.